latticelabs/Mitty-deprecated-/docs/quickstart.rst

 ------------
 Let's first figure out what kind of read models we have available to us.

-.. command-output::  python ../mitty/vcf2reads.py plugins
+.. command-output::  vcf2reads models

 `simple_illumina` sounds promising, what kind of parameter file does it need?

-.. command-output::  python ../mitty/vcf2reads.py explain simple_illumina
+.. command-output::  vcf2reads explain simple_illumina

 What parameters do we need to call `vcf2reads` and how do we structure the parameters file?

-.. command-output:: python ../mitty/vcf2reads.py
+.. command-output:: vcf2reads

 From this we first create a parameter file, let's call it `illumina_reads.json`: